Financial Planning & Tax Useful Links

 - Home page for Bank of Canada for Statistics on Exchange Rates, Interest Rates and other matters

-- GIS and Involuntary Separation – this voluntary application may increase your GIS if you are forced to live separately from your spouse (this has nothing to do with changing your marital status nor changes your status for income tax filing!)
+- Is your spouse in a nursing home because of disability – are you involuntarily separated?
+What is an involuntary separation?
+The National Bank has a good discussion on this topic here.
+Essentially, a voluntary application may increase your GIS if you are forced to live separately from your spouse.
+For example, your spouse may be in a nursing home.
+This has nothing to do with legally changing your marital status and does not change your status for income tax filing – it is only for GIS purposes!

 - Canada Pension Plan (CPP) Information – Basic information